justinhyou/5C-Craigslist/README.md

 4. <a href= "https://www.ckeditor.com">CKEditor</a> text editor which allows users to style their post listings.
 5. <a href="https://github.com/laserlemon/figaro">Figaro</a> for hiding API keys
 6. Bootstrap grids for making the website responsive
-7. Slack API/Incoming Webhook
+7. <a href="https://github.com/slack-ruby/slack-ruby-client">Slack API</a>/Incoming Webhook
-8.

 System Requirements:
 -------